History Major Requirements

 After you have uploaded your papers in ICON, you will complete a short exit survey.
 At that point, you have fulfilled the Portfolio requirement, and you will receive a grade of “S” when grades are released at the end of the semester.
 Again, the Portfolio will not affect your GPA.

 Apply to Graduate

-Finally, although this is not a History requirement per se, students must apply for their degree on MyUI, before the appropriate date.
+Finally, all students must apply for their degree on MyUI, before the appropriate date.